The Look That Says "Of Course It Didn't Work"

-That's what i'm actually afraid of
+That's what I'm actually afraid of.

 The microphone is sitting on my desk.
 Sound dampeners mounted on the wall.
 The mixer I spent months researching just sitting there, plugged in, waiting.
 Everything I told myself I needed to start my podcast?
 I've been collecting it piece by piece since 2021.